dodona-edu/programmeursleerling/chapters/10 strings/06 string methods/description/description.en.md

 example, the string `"I'm sorry, sir."` should produce four words, namely `"i"`, `"m"`, `"sorry"`, and `"sir"`.
 You can use the function for string cleaning which you wrote as an exercise above.

+[^6]: In actuality it will be a bit more convoluted as there might be
+    commas in the fields that are stored in the CSV file, so it depends a bit on the contents of the file whether this simple approach will work.
+More on CSV files will be said in Chapter
+    <a href="#ch:fileformats" data-reference-type="ref" data-reference="ch:fileformats">27</a>.